Note: Borrowing from other Michigan libraries through MeLCat continues to be suspended until further notice.

 - Sleeping in group study rooms is not permitted.
 If students are found sleeping on the floor or on the furniture in the rooms, they may be asked to vacate the rooms.

 - Group Study Rooms are not meant to be occupied 24 hours a day by the same individual or group of students.
 Small appliances, bedding, air mattresses, and additional lamps or lights are not permitted.
 If occupied rooms need to be cleaned, you may be asked to vacate the room to allow janitorial staff to enter.
 Stockpiled food is also strongly discouraged because it attracts rodents.
 Students found to be 'camping' in a room for more than 24 hrs may be asked to leave if violations of these rules occur.

 Main Library Instruction Rooms (Beaumont West, Beal, Red Cedar West, REAL):

 The instruction rooms in the Main Library are intended for the primary use by librarians and other library staff to teach classes related to the primary mission and goals of the Libraries.
 Faculty interested in having their classes meet in the Main Library for purposes of instruction should contact their subject liaison or the Teaching & Learning unit to discuss how instruction in the Main Library can help integrate information literacy and research instruction into their course.
 Librarians can suggest a variety of ways to construct a session that will meet your goals.
 Instruction rooms are heavily used across the course of each semester, so faculty are encouraged to contact their librarian early in the semester in order to secure a date.

-When the Beaumont West, Red Cedar West, and Beal classrooms are not being used for instruction, they are available for individual student or small group use on a first-come, first-served basis as computer lab spaces.
+When the Beaumont West classroom is not being used for instruction, it is available for individual student or small group use on a first-come, first-served basis as computer lab spaces.